 3. Clean Gently With Warm Cloths

 One of the most important tips for having a smooth eyelid surgery recovery is to clean gently with warm clothes.
 Heat can help to soothe the skin around the eyes and promote healing.
 It’s important to avoid using hot water or harsh cleaning products.
+If you are getting an eye-lid surgery, it is always better to take advice from a blepharoplasty surgeon before trying anything post surgery.

 Instead, gently wipe the eyelids and eye area with mild soap and warm water.
 Rinse with a soft wet cloth and blot dry with a soft, clean cloth.
 Follow up with a mild moisturizer to seal in moisture and help keep the skin hydrated.